SameeranB/SameeranB/README.md

 ## 👋 Hey There!
 I'm Sameeran.

-#### ⚡ I like to take ideas and make them a reality.
+#### ⚡ I love taking ideas and making them a reality.
 I just happen to be a Software Engineer...
 ---
 🔭 Here's What I'm Working On Right Now:
 *  Django and Django Rest Framework